mshafat/noteshub/Tasks/Tasks.kanban.md

 - Organize and Transfer the daybooks on my desk by providing receipt issue date
 - Give Bahrain's remittance acknowledgement letter to Robiul Bhai for NA's sign
 - Call my list for budget and shura implementation report fill-up
+- Mirpur receipt is in my bag, have to issue the receipt

 ## Done
 - Watering the plant